Tatenda-Prince/Kubernetes-Declaratively-Deploying-Infrastructure-Iac-/README.md

 ![image alt](https://github.com/Tatenda-Prince/Kubernetes-Declaratively-Deploying-Infrastructure-Iac-/blob/3e7fee3857e21b16d25dbe2ce63261f57d896f6d/images/Screenshot%202024-12-29%20172055.png)

 Be sure to complete the following step against your forked repo.Go to your forked repo and edit the index.html file.
-Change the <h1> line to something different and save your changes.Refresh the app’s web page to see your updates.
+Change the H1 line to something different and save your changes.Refresh the app’s web page to see your updates.

 ![image alt](https://github.com/Tatenda-Prince/Kubernetes-Declaratively-Deploying-Infrastructure-Iac-/blob/84082a9133392d6af96abf7e9cc9411ab9158d9b/images/Screenshot%202024-12-29%20172817.png)

+Congratulations.
+The sidecar container successfully watched a remote Git repo, synced the changes to a shared volume, and the main app container updated the web page.
+Feel free to run the kubectl get pods and kubectl describe pod commands to see how multi-container Pods appear in the outputs.